 First the AST_INTERNAL::ProcessGenerator creates a list of all signals assigned within the block.
-It then creates a set of temporary signals using the naming scheme \$<number> \creates a set of temporary signals using the naming scheme \$<number> \creates a set of temporary signals.
+It then creates a set of temporary signals using the naming scheme \$<number> \<original_name> for each of the assigned signals.

 Then an RTLIL::Process is created that assigns all intermediate values for each left-hand-side signal to the temporary signal in its RTLIL::CaseRule/RTLIL::SwitchRule tree.